Mercer Global Advisors Inc. ADV Buys 82 Shares of Laboratory Co. of America Holdings (NYSE:LH)

 LH opened at $222.58 on Friday.
 The company has a quick ratio of 1.35, a current ratio of 1.50 and a debt-to-equity ratio of 0.51.
 The firm has a 50 day moving average price of $245.91 and a 200-day moving average price of $233.27.
 Laboratory Co. of America Holdings has a twelve month low of $200.32 and a twelve month high of $281.22.
 The stock has a market capitalization of $19.70 billion, a price-to-earnings ratio of 16.06 and a beta of 1.06.

 Laboratory Co. of America (NYSE:LH – Get Rating) last released its quarterly earnings data on Thursday, February 16th.
 The medical research company reported $4.14 earnings per share for the quarter, beating the consensus estimate of $4.06 by $0.08.
+The firm had revenue of $3.67 billion during the quarter, compared to analysts’ expectations of $3.74 billion.
 Laboratory Co. of America had a net margin of 8.60% and a return on equity of 17.68%.
-The firm had revenue of $3.67 billion during the quarter, compared to analysts’ expectations of $3.74 billion.
+The firm’s quarterly revenue was down 9.5% on a year-over-year basis.
 During the same period in the previous year, the company earned $6.77 earnings per share.
-The firm’s quarterly revenue was down 9.5% on a year-over-year basis.
 Equities research analysts forecast that Laboratory Co. of America Holdings will post 17.18 earnings per share for the current year.

 Laboratory Co. of America Announces Dividend